 One can find in Kafka’s work a theory of responsibility, views on causality, finally a comprehensive interpretation of human destiny, all three sufficiently coherent and independent enough of their novelistic form to bear being transposed into purely intellectual terms.

-This paper, which is committed to the view that there is philosophical insight in both the analytic and the continental tradition, has more specifically two aims: to shed a critical light (i) on Strawson’s account of moral responsibility, especially its claims about necessities of human nature; and (ii) on Kafka’s ability to address in literature philosophical claims that can be rendered analytically intelligible.
+This paper, which is committed to the view that there is philosophical insight in both the analytical and the continental tradition, has more specifically two aims: to shed a critical light (i) on Strawson’s account of moral responsibility, especially its claims about necessities of human nature; and (ii) on Kafka’s ability to address in literature philosophical claims that can be rendered analytically intelligible.
 Kafka is a pessimist vis-à-vis the type of moral agency envisioned by Strawson.
 I will try to detail this pessimism in the next section.

 3. Kafka’s Account of Moral Responsibility